- Feb 23 It might be Winter but it feels like Spring - so it’s a perfect morning to do a little Spring cleaning at the Liber… https://t.co/CWmwjjiqYT

-Franklin Police offer two active shooter emergency response seminars for citizens
+Franklin Police offer active shooter emergency response seminars for citizens: February 6

 It can happen anytime, anywhere – and it does.
 Acts of mass violence in public places and work settings continue to rock communities to their core.
 “Franklin Police Officers always stand at the ready to deal with the unthinkable,” said Chief Deborah Faulkner.
 “Community preparedness, combined with law enforcement response to these situations, can make a difference – and save lives.”